Developing-Scalable-Apps-using-Azure/Course-Assessment---Docker-and-Kubernetes/index.md

 C. $ git commit "Fix error in xxxx"
 D  $ git commit -m "Fix error in xxxx"

 Question 12.
 Which of the following commands is used to tag a Helm chart?
 A. helm chart update
 B. helm chart push
 C. helm chart save
 D. helm chart tag

 Question 13.
-Where does AKS store Helm release configuration?
+Where does Kubernetes store Helm release configuration?
-A. Azure Key Vault
+A. Key Vault
 B. K8S secrets
 C. GitHub Secrets
 D. B and C

 Question 14.
 Fill in the missing command syntax: helm install -n ns-intel <param-1> <param-2>